 - Your computer is broken?

 Your motherboard, CPU, memory card or graphics card are maybe broken?
 And why does other monitors work, then?
-Makes no sense, so that can’t be the issue here.
+Makes no sense, but in same cases the issue could be your computer.
+I will explain later.
+Let’s try some fixing, first …

 When your monitor turns off and on just like that, in most of the cases, I would guess 90% it’s because the HDMI cable is not able to transfer the data from your PC and vice versa fast enough.
-Only these two solutions below will help you:
+In this case, these two solutions below will help you

 You Need a High Speed HDMI Cable!

-For Ultra-wide screens and 4K screens, you should be good using an 18 Gpbs HDMI cable.
-If you have higher resolutions such as 8K, use a 48 Gbps HDMI cable.
+When shopping for an HDMI cable, look for one with a capacity of 18 Gbps or higher.
+For ultra-wide and 4K screens, an 18 Gpbs HDMI cable should suffice.
+However, if you have a higher resolution, such as 8K, opt for a 48 Gbps HDMI cable.

 nicely explained everything, point by point , DIDN’T FIND ANYONE BETTER THAN THIS SITE FOR SOLUTIONs , keep it up , be the same 🤞